 Baking soda is another natural weed killer.
 Scatter it over the block paving then use a broom to sweep it into the cracks.
 Spray with water gently and leave for a while until the weeds die off.

-How to use sand to stop weeds growing
+How to use sand to stop weeds from growing

 Once you have cleared the weeds from your patio area, you are ready to start applying your chosen method to stop them from growing back.
 One of the easiest ways to do this is by adding sand into the joints.